simoncowen88/dogeconf-19/talk/90-expr.md

 --

-Algebra : set of types and methods acting on them.
+Algebra : set of types and methods.

 Declarative : not an implementation, simply a description.